 ATA wishes to encourage good business practices and to foster a culture of prompt payment among its members.
-All members of the American Translators Association (ATA), by the act of joining the Association, agree to abide by the All members of the American Translators Association (ATA), by the act of joining the Association, agree to abide by the American Translators Association Code of Ethics and Professional Practice.
+All members of the American Translators Association (ATA), by the act of joining the Association, agree to abide by the All members of the American Translators Association (ATA), by the act of joining the Association, agree to abide by the American Translators Association Code of Ethics and Professional Responsibility.

 In addition to the principles outlined in the Code, ATA encourages all members to follow professional business practices.
 Such practices include exercising due diligence and good business judgment before accepting or offering work.
 Members should verify that the prospective client or vendor has a satisfactory business record and qualifications, and that there is a reasonable expectation of satisfactory future performance.

 ATA recognizes that, even with due diligence, commercial disputes between members will sometimes arise.
 It is the policy of ATA not to undertake to resolve or publicize such disputes for the following reasons:

 - Publicizing alleged cases of non-payment by members would require ATA to review such cases and make a finding of improper action, which is not feasible for lack of expertise and resources.
 It could also expose ATA to potentially expensive and damaging litigation.
 ATA does not have the expertise and resources to review such cases and make a finding of improper action.
 Publicizing alleged cases of non-payment by members could also expose ATA to potentially expensive and damaging litigation.

 - The Board of Directors is obligated to allocate ATA resources in a way that maximizes the return to members on the investment they make in joining the organization.
 Pursuing a policy of intervention in commercial disputes would require ATA to set aside financial resources to cover potential legal costs or curtail other programs of established benefit to members.